for the Mission

 MEDA’S FREE Programs Build Family Wealth

 ¡Bienvenidos!
-This orientation is your first step to becoming a MEDA client — and strengthening your family.
+This orientation is your first step to becoming a MEDA client — and building family wealth.

 Affordable housing is for ALL San Franciscans.
-We’ve produced or preserved 1,000+ units so far.
+We’ve produced or preserved ~1,200 affordable units so far.

-Free workshops and coaching as you get ready to buy your first home, stop foreclosure or prepare to rent a below-market-rate (BMR) apartment.
+Free workshops and coaching as you get ready to buy your first home or prepare to rent a below-market-rate (BMR) apartment.

 It’s time to decrease debt, increase income and savings, and better your credit.
 MEDA can coach you — for free.

 Why pay to have your taxes prepared?
 Maximize your refund or get an ITIN — for free.

-Free workshops and one-on-one coaching to start or grow your small business.
+Free workshops and one-on-one coaching to start or expand your small business.

 Can’t get a loan at a traditional bank?
 Start or grow your small business with a Fondo Adelante low-interest loan from MEDA.

 Mock interviews.
 Help with your resume.
 Making connections.
 We offer free training and coaching so you can land a good job.

-Free job training that’s putting those 18 and up on the path to an IT career — and creating a pipeline for diversity in tech.
+Free job training that’s putting those ages 16 and up on the path to a career — and creating a pipeline for diversity in tech.

 MEDA is the lead agency for Mission Promise Neighborhood — a community of 20+ partners that connects families to free services in the Mission.